-If you had COVID-19 mildly and looked after yourself at home, you can stop isolation from others 10 days after your symptoms started.
+If you had COVID-19 mildly and looked after yourself at home, you can stop isolation from others 14 days after your symptoms started.

-If you were in hospital for COVID-19, then you can stop isolation from others 10 days after your symptoms stopped.
+If you were in hospital for COVID-19, then you can stop isolation from others 14 days after your symptoms stopped.

-If you never had COVID-19 symptoms, but your COVID-19 test was positive, then you can stop isolation from others 10 days after the test was done.
+If you never had COVID-19 symptoms, but your COVID-19 test was positive, then you can stop isolation from others 14 days after the test was done.

-- Once your period of isolation is over and you feel well, it is safe to return to work, school and public life. - There is no need to repeat your COVID-19 test. - If you need one, ask for a letter from your healthcare facility saying you are fit to return to work. - Delay starting exercise again for at least two weeks after your symptoms stop to avoid heart complications.
+- Once your period of isolation is over and you feel well, it is safe to return to work, school and public life. - There is no need to repeat your COVID-19 test. - Ask your employer if you need a letter from your healthcare facility saying you are fit to return to work.